Conference [return to event section index ]

 - Determine which steps are needed to further your career, and create a plan for future success

 The cost of the Workshop is $220, which includes NYSFAAA membership for the 2018-19 year.
 Vouchers will not be accepted.
 You must have registered and paid in full by Wednesday, June 8, 2018.
 There will be no refunds after that date.
 Contact Lynn Sabulski at (718) 614-9313 or Brian Smith at (518) 255-5518 with any questions.

 FULL AGENDA and REGISTRATION COMING SOON.

-NOTE: To register for webinars, you MUST be a current member with an ending membership date of 11/15/2015 or 11/15/2016.
+NOTE: To register for webinars, you MUST be a current member with an ending membership date of 11/15/2017.
 You can complete and pay for the membership application prior to registering by Clicking Here.
 Or, you will be taken to the membership application during the webinar registration process.

 You will not be able to complete this registration until your membership is paid.